The Sprint is a plain-knit, lightweight trainer sock with a hand-linked toe seam.

 Warning: Last items in stock!

-Are for men, women and children.
+For men, women and children.
 Have a hand-linked toe seam and are plain-knit throughout.
-Are hard wearing and will last for ages.
-Are resilient and will keep their shape after many days of wear.
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Hard wearing and will last for ages.
+Resilient and will keep their shape after many days of wear.
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are available in 8 plain colours and 3 Devon Stripe colour combinations (in small size only).
+Available in 8 plain colours and 3 Devon Stripe colour combinations (in small size only).

 Sprint Trainer Fibre Content: 55% Mohair, 45% JAS Nylon